 Add your favorite spices (oregano, rosemary) before baking/roasting/grilling pumpkins.
 There is no need to add any extra ingredients after opening cans which saves time and money!

-You can also consider adding some sweetener, brown sugar, or butter to your canned pumpkin before baking/roasting/grilling if you want additional flavors.
+If you want additional flavors, you can also consider adding some sweetener, brown sugar, or butter to your canned pumpkin before baking/roasting/grilling.

 How long does canned pumpkin last?

-Canned pumpkin lasts for about two years on average before expiring, depending upon the storage conditions.
-However, if opened, you want to make sure that you store your pumpkin puree in an airtight container or sealed jar and use it within a few days of the opening.
-Therefore, avoid contaminating other food items with moisture from the pumpkin could lead them to go bad quickly.
+Canned pumpkin lasts about two years on average before expiring, depending on the storage conditions.
+However, if opened, you want to ensure that you store your pumpkin puree in an airtight container or sealed jar and use it within a few days of the opening.
+Therefore, avoiding contaminating other food items with moisture from the pumpkin could lead them to go bad quickly.

 When and how to eat pumpkin